Structures in compressible magnetoconvection and the nature of umbral dots: Numerical results and discussion

-For FXS, (case E, magenta dotted) the shape of the PDF is similar to case B but the strong field peak is higher and shifted towards higher field strengths, as expected.
+For FXS (case F), the shape of the PDF of vertical Alfv\'enic speed looks like a combination of GRC and SSC, especially near the convective top.
+It has a sharp symmetric peak, a broad flat region, and a quasi cutoff near the maximum.

-Unlike the PDFs of the magnetic field strength, the PDFs of the flow velocity sampled in different layers show obvious discrepancies, as obvious from Fig.~\ref{figpdfvec}.

-For GRC with intermittent magnetic field (case B, thick black solid), the PDFs of vertical velocity are almost identical to those of non-magnetized convction (thin blue solid).
-Their change of shape between the top and the middle of the convecting layer is related to the well known change of morphology from the observed granular pattern near the surface to isolated fast downdrafts embedded in a slowly rising, warm bulk fluid in the bulk of the convective zone.
-The lack of a clear secondary peak at negative velocities in the top panel may be due to the low filling factor of the downdrafts and possibly also to a lack of a characteristic scale among them.
+The PDFs of the flow velocity sampled in different layers show more obvious discrepancies (Fig.~\ref{figpdfvec}).
+For GRC with intermittent magnetic field (case H), the PDFs of vertical velocity are almost identical to those of unmagnetized convection.
+Their change in shape between the top and the middle of the convecting layer is related to the well known change in morphology from the observed granular pattern near the surface to isolated fast downdrafts embedded in a slowly rising, warm bulk fluid in the bulk of the convective zone.
+The lack of a peak at negative velocities in the top panel may be due to the low filling factor of the downdrafts and possibly also to a lack of a characteristic scale among them.

-As the imposed magnetic field is increased, the main peak of the PDFs shifts below zero.
+As the imposed magnetic field is increased, the main peak of the PDFs of the vertical velocity shifts towards zero.
 This indicates a general slow sinking of the magnetized fluid component.
 An extended shoulder on this peak on the negative side corresponds to the faster downdrafts localized next to the upflows.
-Both this shoulder and the secondary peak on the positive side representing the upflows are more distinct near the top of the convecting layer.
+Both this shoulder and the one on the positive side representing the upflows are more distinct near the top of the convecting layer.

 The anisotropy of turbulence is shown in Fig.~\ref{figcosani1}.
-As expected, the ratio of vertical component to total field strength is approaching 1 as we increase the imposed magnetic fields (right hand panel).
-Even for the very weak field case, this ratio never goes below 0.9.
-This is simply because the field lines can only be significantly deflected from the imposed vertical direction in places where the magnetic field is inherently weak.
+As expected, the ratio of vertical component to total field strength approaches 1 as we increase the imposed magnetic fields (bottom panel).
+For the weakest field case in our study, this ratio is around 0.78 near the bottom.
+The merit of implementing the transmitting lower boundary condition is evident.
+The strong anisotropy also occurs near the top of transition region, at z=0.9.

-On the left hand panel the curves can be naturally grouped into three classes, according to their shape and position.
-These classes correspond to SSC (case H), FXS (E and F) and GRC with intermittent field (cases A--D).
-This lends more objective support for considering SSC, FXS and GRC three physically different modes of magnetoconvaction.
-Furthermore, the curve representing case G (red dashes) is quite obviously a ``hybrid'', its shape resembling case H but its overall position placing it in the FXS group.
-This, in turn, lends further support to our identification of case G as a new transitional mode between the SSC and FXS modes of magnetoconvection.